 To foster our community, we look for multifaceted people from diverse backgrounds who have all kinds of talents and interests — those who want to pursue their passions both in and out of the classroom.
 Our process is holistic, which allows us to admit students from a range of backgrounds and who bring a range of experiences.
-We know that test results don’t tell the whole story, so applications for the fall of 2021 and beyond will now be accepted with and without ACT or SAT test scores.
+We know that test results don’t tell the whole story, so applications are accepted with and without ACT or SAT test scores.

 Cost & financial aid

 At St. Olaf, we are committed to making education affordable to attract and educate a diverse student body of thoughtful and talented young people from a wide range of socioeconomic backgrounds.
 Our commitment includes meeting 100 percent of demonstrated need for all students and offering a merit scholarship program to recognize your academic success, your talent in the fine arts and being a servant-leader in your community.

 First-time, full-time students receiving grants and scholarships: